dojo/docs/loader/legacy.rst

 the Dojo Toolkit and work off a local environment; ergo, no cross domain problems.
 Once you're ready to deploy, do a build which results in converting the application to a 100% AMD-compliant set of modules that can be loaded asynchronously.
 Then you can and use one of the CDNs to load the dojo and dijit libraries leaving just your application code for your own server.
-Everything is loaded asynchronously via script injection so there's no cross-domain XHR limitations.
+Everything is loaded asynchronously via script injection so there are no cross-domain XHR limitations.

 But, if you have a use case that you just can't do without (or are curious), take a deep breath, here we go.